 2) Hip, Joints & Lower Back Stretch

 White sitting in your chair, cross your right ankle over your left knee.
 Keep your back as straight as possible, hinge at your hips, slowly bend forward.
 If you like, you can even apply a little light pressure on the right thigh to deepen the stretch, as well.
 Hold the stretch for about 20-60 seconds to stretch your right hip.
 Then switch sides.

 Sitting tall, clasp your hands in front of you and rotate your palms away from you, this will give you an added wrist stretch.
 Bring your arms overhead, reaching your spine tall.
 Then reach your arms slightly to the right and then to the left.
 While sitting with good posture place your right hand on your left thigh, then slowly raise your left arm over your head, and gently stretch to right for 5-10 seconds.
 Then switch sides, place your left hand on your right thigh, then slowly raise your right arm over your head, and gently stretch to left for 5-10 seconds.

 4) Spinal Twist

 Maintaining good posture, sit tall, keep your hips square, rotate your torso to the right gently.
 Grasp the chair armrest or back of your chair with your right hand.
 Place your left hand on the outside of your right thigh to help you rotate.
 Always think of lengthening your spine and getting taller as you twist.
 Hold for 10-20 seconds, and then rotate to the other side.

 The focus is simple: Reduce your sitting throughout the day.
-But, remember that varying postures is best for your back and neck, so don’t go to the opposite extreme and never sit.
+But, remember that varying postures is best for your back, neck and joints.
+So don’t go to the opposite extreme and never sit.
 Mixing sitting, standing, and movement throughout your day is the best way you can keep your spine safe and body healthy—at work and beyond.